When it comes to relaxing holidays, there’s no town like a wine town.

 Kaysersberg is also the birthplace of Albert Schweitzer, a winner of the Nobel Peace prize who worked to establish a hospital and leper colony in Africa, among many other achievements.
 You’ll find his encouraging words of wisdom peppering the trails to the chateau.

-It is indeed very pretty, but beware: it can be very touristy and congested.
 After a quick circuit of the town, we ducked into a wine cellar owned by Maison Zimmer, where we tasted some wines and got a bottle of the Cremant d’Alsace.
 We then went for a late lunch of flammkuchen (or tarte flambée) at the Au Vieux Riquewihr.

 - Kaysersberg is about 12 KM (40 minutes driving time) from Colmar.
 We parked on a lot across Le Petit Gourmand, near the public cemetery.
 You’ll also see several pay parking lots as you enter the town.